Klépierre

 Klépierre S.A. is a French real estate investment trust (REIT) and Europe’s second-biggest publicly traded mall operator.

 It was founded in 1990.
 It focuses on the ownership, management and development of shopping centers across Continental Europe.

 The company’s largest shareholders are Simon Property Group, which owns 20.3% of the shares, and APG (13.1%).
 Klepierre shares are listed on Euronext Paris and is a member of the CAC Next 20 index of French companies.

 In July 2014, Klépierre offered to buy Dutch competitor Corio.
 The deal was completed on March 31, 2015.
 Through this transaction Klépierre acquired a 7 billion euro shopping center portfolio with strategic positions in the Netherlands, France, Italy, Germany, Spain and Turkey.

 Portfolio

 Shopping centres

-In 2024, the company had more than 70 shopping centres.
-It has a presence in more than 10 countries, mostly in Europe, with 1.2 billion visitors to its shopping centres each year.
-The company focuses on urban centers that are going through rapid demographic change and that are well integrated with local infrastructure.
+As of 2024, the company operated more than 70 shopping centres.
+It had operations in more than 10 countries, primarily in Europe, and reported approximately 1.2 billion annual visits to its shopping centres..